EricClasher/Insider-News-/README.md

 JUST IN: $XRP Ledger surges from top 10 to #4 on RWAdotxyz league table, becoming one of the fastest-growing RWA ecosystems in crypto.

 JUST IN: 🇺🇸 President Trump says the US will likely have to refund $149,000,000,000 in tariff revenue.

+JUST IN: US to invest $2 billion into quantum computing companies